JSB2010/Eli-Barkin-Be-Mitzvah-Website/EMAIL-IMPLEMENTATION-CHECKLIST.md

 # Email Deliverability Implementation Checklist

-This checklist will help you track your progress in implementing all the recommended email deliverability improvements for Eli's Bar Mitzvah website.
+This checklist will help you track your progress in implementing all the recommended email deliverability improvements for Eli's Be Mitzvah website.

 ## ✅ Completed Items